MidnightStudioOfficial/Ava/README.md

 To get started with Ava, you can clone the repository to your local machine using the following command:

     git clone https://github.com/MidnightStudioOfficial/Ava.git
+then install the python packages:

+    pip install -r requirements.txt

 ## Contributing
 If you would like to contribute to the Ava project, please feel free to submit a pull request or open an issue on the GitHub repository.